Depictions of nudity: Depictions of youth

-There have been incidents in which snapshots taken by parents of their infant or toddler children bathing or otherwise naked were destroyed or turned over to law enforcement as child pornography.
+In the West, snapshots taken by parents of their infant or toddler children bathing or otherwise naked have sometimes been destroyed or turned over to law enforcement as child pornography.
 Such incidents may be examples of false allegation of child sexual abuse.
-Author Lynn Powell described the prosecution of such cases in terms of a moral panic surrounding child sexual abuse and child pornography.
+Author Lynn Powell described the prosecution of such cases as a moral panic surrounding child sexual abuse and child pornography.